aekrylov/docker-papermc/README.md

 This docker image builds and runs the spigot version of minecraft.

-If the spigot.jar is not found in the minecraft directory the system pulls down BuildTool and build a new spigot.jar from the latest released minecraft.jar
+If the server.jar is not found in the minecraft directory the system pulls down BuildTool and build a new server.jar from the latest released minecraft.jar

-Each time the container is started the presence of the file /minecraft/spigot.jar, if the file is missing a build of spigot.jar is started.
+Each time the container is started the presence of the file /minecraft/server.jar, if the file is missing a build of server.jar is started.

 The spigot daemon is started with superovisord, see my Ubuntu container for a more detailed description of my implementation of an init-process in ubuntu, see [nimmis/ubuntu](https://hub.docker.com/r/nimmis/ubuntu/)